Table of Contents

 FAQ about Square’s competitive flat fees

-Credit card processing fees, also known as qualified merchant discount rates, or just “discount rates,” are the fees a merchant pays for each credit or debit card sale.
+Credit card processing fees, also known as qualified merchant discount rates are the fees a merchant pays for each credit or debit card sale.
 This fee is predetermined by your merchant services provider and usually involves three components: interchange fees, assessment or service fees, and the payment processor’s markup.

 Who decides on credit card processing fees?